mdn/content/files/en-us/web/html/element/input/search/index.md

 ### mozactionhint

-A Mozilla extension, supported by Firefox for Android, which provides a hint as to what sort of action will be taken if the user presses the <kbd>Enter</kbd> or <kbd>Return</kbd> key while editing the field.
-This information is used to decide what kind of label to use on the <kbd>Enter</kbd> key on the virtual keyboard.
+A Mozilla extension, which provides a hint as to what sort of action will be taken if the user presses the <kbd>Enter</kbd> or <kbd>Return</kbd> key while editing the field.

-> **Note:** This [has been standardized](https://html.spec.whatwg.org/#input-modalities:-the-enterkeyhint-attribute) as the global attribute {{htmlattrxref("enterkeyhint")}}, but is not yet widely implemented.
-To see the status of the change being implemented in Firefox, see {{bug(1490661)}}.

-Permitted values are: `go`, `done`, `next`, `search`, and `send`.
-The browser decides, using this hint, what label to put on the enter key.
+This attribute has been deprecated: use the {{htmlattrxref("enterkeyhint")}} global attribute instead.

 ### results